MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.Governance/Get-MgIdentityGovernanceLifecycleWorkflowCustomTaskExtensionCreatedBy.md

 # Get-MgIdentityGovernanceLifecycleWorkflowCustomTaskExtensionCreatedBy

 ## SYNOPSIS
-The unique identifier of the Azure AD user that created the custom task extension.
+The unique identifier of the Azure AD user that created the custom task extension.Supports $filter(eq, ne) and $expand.

 ## SYNTAX